ebastler/marbastlib/readme.md

 * [*SPECIALTY*] SW_MX_Reversible_1u - reversible solder-footprints for Cherry MX switches
 * [*SPECIALTY*] LED_MX_WS2812_2020-E(-FLIPPED) - experimental add-on footprint for Cherry MX switches with reverse mounted WS2812_2020 - hand soldering only, use with caution
 * [*SPECIALTY*] PLATE_MX - experimental footprint intended to be added to a Cherry MX switch so the switch footprint can be snapped off - allowing the PCB to double-function as a plate

+### marbastlib-hitek
+Since all stabs are plate-mount, only switch footprints are included.
+No dedicated footprints are available for ISO enter or similarly uncommon shapes.
+Use a `marbastlib-mx.pretty` stab footprint for alignment help if needed.
+* [**UNTESTED**] SW_HiTek - solder-footprints for HiTek 725 series switches
+* [**UNTESTED**] SW_HiTek_Mount - solder-footprints for HiTek 725 series switches including drills for the mounting screws for these switches

+### marbastlib-alps
+Since all stabs are plate-mount, only switch footprints are included.
+No dedicated footprints are available for ISO enter or other stabilized sizes.
+Use a `marbastlib-mx.pretty` stab footprint for alignment help if needed.
+Remember to add stabilizers from the MX library for combo footprints, if you plan to use them with MX PCB mount stabilizers as well.
+* [**UNTESTED**] SW_Alps - solder-footprints for Alps SKCM/SKCL series switches
+* [**UNTESTED**] SW_Alps_MX - combined solder-footprints for Alps SKCM/SKCL and Cherry MX series switches

 ### marbastlib-various
 * SOT-23-6-routable - variation of the default SOT-23-6, with enough spacing for 2 traces between the pads and clearer pin 1 marking